open-marketplace/open-marketplace/doc/vendor-profile.md

 ### Becoming a vendor

 ---
 Firstly, you need to register as a user.
-For this you have to click `Register` button and complete the form
+For this you have to click `Register` button and complete the form:

 ![registration.png](images/registration.png)